Ali-Alzak1/web_course_main/assignments guidelines/assignment-1.md

 │   ├── ai-usage-report.md
 │   └── technical-documentation.md
 └── .gitignore

 ```

-### 2. Content Requirements

-Your portfolio website must include at least three main sections:

-- About Me

-  - A short introduction (2–3 sentences) about yourself.
-  - Optional: a simple profile image or icon.
-  - A tagline or one-liner (e.g., “Computer Science Student | Aspiring Web Developer”).

-- Projects

-  - Add at least two projects.
-  - Each project should have:
-    - A title.
-    - A short description.
-    - A placeholder image or icon.

-- Contact
-  - A form with three fields: Name, Email, Message.
-  - The form does not need backend functionality yet.

-⚡ Guideline: You are not limited to only these sections.
-Feel free to be creative and add more if you’d like (e.g., skills, hobbies, or achievements).

-💡 Pro Tip: Take a few minutes to explore real portfolio websites, for example, those of your professors, alumni, or developers you admire.
-Notice how they introduce themselves and showcase their work.
-Use that inspiration to guide your own design.

-### 3. Responsive Design

-- Your website must display properly on desktop, tablet, and mobile.
-- Use CSS Grid/Flexbox or a lightweight CSS framework (Bootstrap, Tailwind, etc.).
-- Test your website by resizing your browser window or using Chrome DevTools.

-### 4. Interactivity

-Add at least one small interactive feature using JavaScript.
-Some examples:

-- Smooth scrolling when clicking navigation links.
-- A dark/light theme toggle.
-- A greeting message that changes with the time of day.
-- Include forms, buttons, and user interactions.

-### 5. AI Integration

-You are required to use at least one AI development tool.
-Examples of acceptable use include:

-- **Code Generation**: GitHub Copilot, ChatGPT, Claude, etc.
-- **Debugging**: AI-powered debugging assistants
-- **Code Review**: AI tools for code quality improvement
-- **Documentation**: AI assistance for writing documentation
-- **Design**: AI tools for UI/UX suggestions

-For every use of AI:

-- **Documentation**: Clearly document how AI was used in each assignment
-- **Understanding**: Demonstrate understanding of AI-generated code
-- **Modification**: Show ability to modify and improve AI suggestions
-- **Ethics**: Use AI responsibly and ethically
-- **Learning**: Use AI as a learning tool, not a replacement for understanding

-Record it in `docs/ai-usage-report.md`.
-The assignment must include a report detailing:

-- **Tools Used**: List of AI tools and services utilized
-- **Use Cases**: Specific ways AI was employed in development
-- **Benefits**: How AI improved the development process
-- **Challenges**: Difficulties encountered with AI tools
-- **Learning Outcomes**: Skills gained through AI-assisted development

-### 6. Code Quality

-- Keep your code clean and readable.
-- Use consistent indentation and naming conventions.
-- Add comments where needed to explain non-obvious parts of your code.
-- Organize files logically (HTML, CSS, JS separated).
-- Avoid unused code, broken links, or unnecessary clutter.

-### 7. Documentation
+---

+## 2. Content Requirements
+Your portfolio site should have at least **three sections**:

+- **About Me** → 2–3 sentence intro, tagline/one-liner, optional profile image.
+- **Projects** → at least 2 projects (title, short description, placeholder image).
+- **Contact** → form with Name, Email, Message (no backend needed).

+⚡ You may add extra sections (skills, hobbies, achievements).
+💡 Tip: Explore real portfolio sites for inspiration.

+---

+## 3. Responsive Design
+- Must display well on **desktop, tablet, and mobile**.
+- Use **CSS Grid/Flexbox** or a lightweight framework (e.g., Bootstrap, Tailwind).
+- Test with browser resizing or DevTools.

+---

+## 4. Interactivity
+Add at least **one JavaScript feature**, such as:
+- Smooth scrolling
+- Dark/light theme toggle
+- Greeting message by time of day
+- Form or button interactions

+---

+## 5. AI Integration
+Use at least one AI tool (e.g., GitHub Copilot, ChatGPT, Claude).
+Possible uses:
+- Code generation, debugging, or code review
+- Documentation support
+- UI/UX design suggestions

+### Document in `docs/ai-usage-report.md`:
+- Tools used & use cases
+- Benefits & challenges
+- Learning outcomes
+- How you modified AI suggestions responsibly

+---

+## 6. Code Quality
+- Clean, consistent, well-indented code with logical file separation.
+- Add comments for clarity.
+- Avoid unused code, broken links, or clutter.

+---

+## 7. Documentation
 Your `README.md` should include:

-- A description of the project.
+- Project description
-- Instructions on how to run it locally.
+- Setup instructions (how to run locally)
-- A short summary of AI tools used (with the detailed log kept in `ai-usage-report.md`).
+- Short summary of AI use (detailed in `ai-usage-report.md`)
-- Optional: a link to a live deployment (GitHub Pages, Netlify, or Vercel).
+- Optional live deployment link (GitHub Pages, Netlify, Vercel)

+---

 ## 📦 Deliverables

-- Complete web application hosted on GitHub
+- Complete web app hosted on GitHub
-- README.md with detailed documentation
+- `README.md` with documentation
-- AI integration report (how AI was used in development)
+- AI usage report (`ai-usage-report.md`)
-- Live demo link (optional but recommended)
+- Optional live demo link

+---

 ## 📂 Submission Process

-1. **Repository Setup**: Create a new repository for the assignment
+1. Create a new GitHub repository for the assignment.
-2. **Development**: Complete all requirements and testing
+2. Develop and test all required features.
-3. **Documentation**: Update README and technical documentation
+3. Update `README.md` and technical documentation.
-4. **Final Review**: Ensure all requirements are met
+4. Review to ensure all requirements are met.
-5. **Submission**: Submit repository link through Blackboard
+5. Submit your repository link through Blackboard.

+---

-## 🛠 Support and Resources
+## 🛠 Support & Resources

-Take advantage of the following resources to guide and support your learning:
+You can use the following to guide your work:

-### Available Help

-- Office Hours: Attend regular instructor office hours for technical support.
+- **Office Hours**: Attend for technical support.
-- Discussion Board: Use the course discussion board for peer-to-peer help, sharing ideas, or asking questions.
-- Documentation: Review the course materials and recommended external resources.
+- **Discussion Board**: Peer-to-peer help and Q&A.
+- **Course Docs & References**: Review provided materials.
-- AI Tools: For coding assistance, debugging, and exploration (see recommended tools below).
+- **AI Tools**: For coding, debugging, and design assistance.

 ### Recommended AI Tools

-- **GitHub Copilot**: Code completion and generation
+- GitHub Copilot → Code completion & generation
-- **ChatGPT/Claude**: Problem-solving and code explanation
+- ChatGPT / Claude → Problem-solving & explanations
-- **Cursor**: AI-powered code editor
+- Cursor → AI-powered code editor
-- **Replit**: AI-assisted online development environment
+- Replit → AI-assisted online IDE
-- **CodeWhisperer**: AWS AI code generators
+- AWS CodeWhisperer → AI code generation

+---

 ## 📜 Academic Integrity

-### Permitted Collaboration
+### ✅ Allowed

-- AI Tools: You may fully use AI-assisted development tools.
+- AI-assisted tools
-- Peer Discussion: Talking about concepts, approaches, and general ideas is allowed.
+- Peer discussion of ideas
-- Documentation: You may share setup guides or documentation references.
+- Sharing setup guides or references
-- Code Review: Providing or receiving high-level feedback is acceptable.
+- High-level feedback

-### Prohibited Activities
+### ❌ Not Allowed

-- Direct Code Sharing: Do not copy/paste code from classmates.
+- Copying code from classmates
-- Plagiarism: Do not submit work that is not your own.
+- Plagiarism or misrepresentation
-- Unauthorized Collaboration: Do not work jointly on individual assignments.
+- Unauthorized collaboration
-- Misrepresentation: Do not present unmodified AI-generated work as entirely your own.
+- Submitting unmodified AI output as your own

-⚡ Guideline: Always be transparent about your workflow.
-If AI or peers helped, document it.
-What matters most is that you understand your solution and can explain it clearly.
+⚡ Always be transparent: document how you used AI or peer help, and ensure you understand your solution.

 ## 💯 Grading Rubric